NeffIsBack/hacklu-2025/intro/notizen.md

 - Dann soll man Bloodhound mal anwerfen, der dann entdeckt dass dieser neue account den wir erbeutet haben zwar kein DA ist, aber DCSync privs hat
 - Mit dem Account mit DCsync privs dann NTDS.dit mit secretsdump dumpen (damit man mal was anderes als netexec nutzt lol)
 - Mit Dom Admin & pass-the-hash (wew such a crazy attack... not) einloggen und letzten part der flag holen

+Intro description:
+You have no idea what **Active Directory** is or how it works?
+Are you eager to learn how to compromise an Active Directory environment?
+Then you are in the right place!

+Download the zip file and follow the instructions to own your first Active Directory environment.

+teaser:How to compromise an Active Directory environment